The population of SNe/SNRs in the starburst galaxy Arp 220. A self-consistent analysis of 20 years of VLBI monitoring: Results

 By integration of Eq. \ref{eqn:lf} we obtain an expression for the number of sources above a certain luminosity as

-Knowing that $N(L>L_c)=79$, this expression can be used to estimate a value for $A$.
+Knowing that $N(L>L_c)=64$, this expression can be used to estimate a value for $A$.
 Even though the parameter $\beta$ is assumed to have Gaussian probability distribution (using MLE methods), the distribution of $A$ is clearly asymmetric because of the exponential dependence on $\beta$.
-We determine $A$ using a Monte-Carlo approach where we sample its distribution using $100,000$ random draws of $\beta$ from a Gaussian distribution with mean $-2.02$ and standard deviation $0.11$.
+We determine $A$ using a Monte-Carlo approach where we sample its distribution using $100,000$ random draws of $\beta$ from a Gaussian distribution with mean $-2.19$ and standard deviation $0.15$.
 From the resulting distribution of A-values we fit the cumulative distribution function using the interpolation approach implemented in the package \emph{SciPy}\footnote{Using the function scipy.stats.mstats.mquantiles.} to obtain three empirical quantiles corresponding to the $-1\sigma$, mean, and $+1\sigma$ values for a Gaussian distribution.
-From this we obtain a robust estimate of $A=100,000^{+149,000}_{-60,000}$ where the uncertainty reflects the uncertainty in $\beta$.
+From this we obtain a robust estimate of $A=461000^{+1068000}_{-325000}$ where the uncertainty reflects the uncertainty in $\beta$.
 We note that this numeric value of $A$ assumes a luminosity given in units of $10^{24}$\,erg\,s$^{-1}$\,Hz$^{-1}$ in Eq. \ref{eqn:lf}.
-We also note that if we instead sample $\beta$ from a Gaussian distribution with mean $-2.07$ and standard deviation $0.07$, i.e. the average value found by \cite{chomiuk2009}, we obtain $A=150,000^{+111,000}_{-64,000}$, in agreement with the value $A=57,000^{+39,000}_{-19,000}$ obtained by \cite{chomiuk2009}.
-Finally we note that if we fix $\beta=-2.1$ we obtain $A=190,000$.
+We also note that if we instead sample $\beta$ from a Gaussian distribution with mean $-2.07$ and standard deviation $0.07$, that is the average value found by \cite{chomiuk2009}, we obtain $A=170000^{+131000}_{-74000}$.
+Adding the uncertainties in quadrature, we find our estimate to formally differ from the value of $A=57000^{+39000}_{-19000}$ obtained by \cite{chomiuk2009} for Arp 220.
+The difference may be due to various factors not explicitly taken into account in the formal uncertainty estimates, such as differences in flux density measurements for the BP129 observations (which provide the spectral index estimates used by \cite{chomiuk2009} for their Arp 220 sources), as discussed in Appendix \ref{sect:prevstudycomp}.
+Finally we note that if we fix $\beta=-2.1$ we obtain $A=218000$.